 Outright monetary transactions (OMTs)

-To safeguard an appropriate monetary policy transmission and the singleness of monetary policy, the Governing Council of the ECB specified, on 6 September 2012, a set of technical features for outright monetary transactions (OMTs) in the secondary sovereign markets.
+To safeguard an appropriate monetary policy transmission and the singleness of monetary policy, the Governing Council of the ECB specified, on 6 September 2012, a set of technical features for outright monetary transactions (OMTs) in the secondary sovereign bond markets.
 A necessary condition for conducting OMTs is strict and effective conditionality attached to an appropriate European Financial Stability Facility/European Stability Mechanism (EFSF/ESM) programme.
-Such programmes can take the form of a full EFSF/ESM macroeconomic adjustment programme or a precautionary programme (enhanced conditions credit line or ECCL), provided that they include the possibility of EFSF/ESM primary market purchases and that a member state has bond market access.
-Hitherto, the necessary preconditions set by the Governing Council of the ECB for conducting OMTs in the secondary sovereign markets for sovereign bonds have not been fulfilled by any euro-area country.
+Such programmes can take the form of a full EFSF/ESM macroeconomic adjustment programme or a precautionary programme (enhanced conditions credit line, or ECCL), provided that they include the possibility of EFSF/ESM primary market purchases and that a Member State has bond market access.
+Hitherto, the necessary preconditions set by the Governing Council of the ECB for conducting OMTs in the secondary markets for sovereign bonds have not been fulfilled by any euro area country.
 Therefore, purchases are not currently being made.

 The Governing Council of the ECB will consider OMTs if they are warranted from a monetary policy perspective and as long as programme conditionality is fully respected.
 Following a thorough assessment, the Governing Council of the ECB will decide on the start, continuation and suspension of OMTs in full discretion and acting in accordance with its monetary policy mandate.
 Any OMTs will be focused on the shorter end of the yield curve and, in particular, on sovereign bonds with a maturity of between one and three years.
 No ex ante quantitative limits are set on the size of OMTs.
 Any liquidity generated by OMTs is to be fully reabsorbed by way of targeted operations.